Best Greenhouse for Wind

-The strong, wind-resistant structure of a geodesic dome greenhouse is inherently windproof, which is why the Growing Dome is the best greenhouse for wind and extreme weather, hands down!
+The strong, wind-resistant structure of a geodesic dome greenhouse is why the Growing Dome is the best greenhouse for wind and extreme weather, hands down!

 “An 80 mph wind can produce a pressure of 16 pounds per square foot (psf).
 For example, the 10′ by 100′ sidewall of a gutter-connected greenhouse would have to resist a 16,000 pound force.” —UMass Amherst